Mera Peak Climbing

 • Day 04: Trek to Panggom (2,846m/9,337ft): 5-6 hours

 We descend for a while and reach a small bridge.
-From here, the trail is slippery until we cross the Kari La pass.
-We walk through rhododendron and bamboo forests on a narrow mountain trail.
+From here, the trail is slippery until we cross the Kari La Pass.
+We walk through rhododendrons and bamboo forests on a narrow mountain trail.
 We also get to be in awe of the Dudhkoshi Valley on today’s trip.
 We continue our trek to Panggom Village, whose settlers are dependent on farming and trading.
 Overnight in Panggom.

 Meals: Breakfast, Lunch, and Dinner